 Edgelands is a sequence of poems adapted from the classical Japanese tanka form.
 On one level the sequence is about a man dealing with a painful separation by taking a series of walks into his locale – the edge of north Sheffield.
 On another, it is a work of what is now being called ‘psychogeography’.
 How do our built environments express elements of our consciousness or unconsciousness?
 How are we affected by the spaces we inhabit or move through?
 Edgelands is also a celebration of walking – of how the slow rhythm of walking is a way of deepening our being in the world.
 It is about how it opens us up to surprise.

 2011.
-Pamphlet and loose leaf editions of Lost Between Stations both comprise seven long poems and CD.
-Loose leaf edition presents the seven poems as individual folded sheets with CD folded into a specially designed wallet.
-CD includes the seven poems recorded on location in Leeds, 12 June 2010.
+36-page pamphlet comprising seven long poems.
+40-minute CD includes the seven poems recorded on location in Leeds, 12 June 2010.
 Click here to listen to the first poem in the sequence.
 Click here to view a short film accompanying the second poem in the sequence.

 2006 (revised 2008).
-Pamphlet comprises twelve sonnets (two sequences: Nobody Sonnets and Pups) and four illustrations by Andrew Hirst.
-CD comprises Nobody Sonnets and Pups recorded on location in Hillsborough, Sheffield in August 2008.
+CD comprises twelve sonnets (two sequences: Nobody Sonnets and Pups) recorded on location in Hillsborough, Sheffield in August 2008.
+Revised versions of all eight Nobody Sonnets appear in West North East.
 Listen to Watchers and Fishing by the trunk road.